Azurei0/ClassScheduling/analysis.md

 1. The class **Priority level** </br>
 **IF** two or more classes have the same priority </br>
 2. classes is sorted depending on its **Arrival Time**

+//because it is non-preemptive most of the time arrival time is considered 0